 “The bill puts restrictive prohibitions on companies who may be using it in a correct, limited manner for a job-related purpose,” said Pamela Devata, a partner in the Chicago office of Seyfarth Shaw.
 “Many employers don’t use credit checks for their entire workplace but potentially would use it for certain positions—executive-level positions or for people who have unfettered access to a company’s finances in accounting and finance roles.”

-SHRM data backs that assertion up, indicating that employers primarily use credit checks for applicants seeking employment in either financial, security or fiduciary roles within an organization.
+SHRM data backs that assertion up, indicating that employers primarily use credit checks for candidates seeking employment in either financial, security or fiduciary roles within an organization.
 “This layer of protection reduces organizational exposure to financial losses and legal liability, while protecting the security of customer and company information,” Taylor said.
 “Given the increase in state and local laws passing credit check laws, as well as the EEOC’s stance on the use of credit checks—that credit checks create a disparate impact on certain minority groups—there appears to be a trend of all employers decreasing the number of credit checks that they conduct,” Devata said.
 She explained that the Fair Credit Reporting Act (FCRA) does not bar employers from using credit reports when making employment decisions, but other applicable laws may.

 Currently ten states (California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont and Washington), the District of Columbia, and the cities of Chicago, New York City and Philadelphia have passed laws restricting the use of credit reports used by employers for employment purposes, with several more jurisdictions poised to join the trend, she said.

 New York and New Jersey Are Most Recent Jurisdictions to Ban Salary History Inquiries

 New York State and New Jersey are poised to become the two most recent jurisdictions to adopt bans on inquiries about salary history.